-The Trustees are pleased to present their report together with the audited financial statements of Workers Compensation Fund (the Fund) for the year ended 30 June 2022 which disclose the state of affairs of the Fund, in accordance with Section 85 of the Workers Compensation Act [Cap 263].
+The Board of Trustees is pleased to present their report together with the draft financial statements of Workers Compensation Fund (the Fund) for the period ended 30 June 2024 which disclose the state of affairs of the Fund, in accordance with Section 85 of the Workers Compensation Act [Cap.
+263].